huwwpnotes/huwwpnotes.github.io/pages/system.md

 It's a good idea to run commands like netstat, ps, find suids, etc locally and on the machine we are attacking then compare the output.

-Fina all the programs we have sudo rights to (requires current user password)
+Find all the programs we have sudo rights to (requires current user password)
 ```
 sudo -l
 ```